sreesadhan7/Sadhan-Portfolio/README.md

 # Sadhan Portfolio 🚀

-A modern, animated portfolio website built with Next.js, TypeScript, and Three.js for 3D effects.
+A modern, animated portfolio website built with **Next.js**, **TypeScript**, **Three.js** for 3D effects and deployed seamlessly on **Vercel**.
 This portfolio showcases education, work experience, projects, skills, and contact information in a visually appealing single-page application.

 ## ✨ Features